Samsung/Universum/doc/index.rst

 a collection of functions that simplify implementation of the automatic build, testing, static analysis and other steps.
 The goal of this project is to provide unified approach for adding continuous integration to any project.
-It currently supports Perforce, Git, Gerrit, Swarm, Jenkins and TeamCity.
+It currently supports Perforce, Git, Gerrit, Swarm, Jenkins TeamCity and Github Actions.

 Sometimes `Universum` system can be referred to as the framework or just CI.